nih-niddk-mbs/StochasticGene.jl/README.md

 The command "]" brings you into the Julia Package environment, "Ctrl C" gets you out

-After the package has installed, you can check if it works by running
+After the package has installed, you can check if it works by running (you can skip this part if you don't want to wait)

 ```
 julia> ] test StochasticGene
 ```
-(this could take 10 or more minutes)
+(this could take 20 or more minutes)
+Currently, test may throw some warnings or errors regarding dependencies.
+These are from external packages that StochasticGene references but does not rely on so it can be ignored.

 StochasticGene will be updated on Github periodically.
 To update to a new version type